sinarueeger/robust-data-analysis-with-r/handbook/05-learning-R.Rmd

 <!------- or attend a conference, screen casts --------->

-### Read blogposts {-}
+### Read blog posts {-}

-The best resource for new blogposts or any other R news is [Rweekly](https://rweekly.org/), a community-driven initiative that provides a curated weekly newsletter.
+The best resource for new blog posts or any other R news is [Rweekly](https://rweekly.org/), a community-driven initiative that provides a curated weekly newsletter.

 ## Embrace imperfection

 Learning a programming language can be discouraging.
 Things might not work from start, and it will constantly feel like everyone else is more proficient and ahead of you.

 Keep in mind that there is no such thing as a perfect R-script.
-Of course, there are best-practices, but writing an R-script will always be a interative process, where you start and after some weeks you might have learned something, and you want to replace your old code with an improved version.
+Of course, there are best-practices, but writing an R-script will always be an iterative process, where you start and after some weeks you might have learned something, and you want to replace your old code with an improved version.

-Another reason to not strive for perfection, is that R offers a variety of solutions for one problem.
+Another reason to not strive for perfection is that R offers a variety of solutions for one problem.
 For example, there are many different ways how to import data into R, or how to subset your data.
 Therefore it is likely that your R-scripts will look different from any of your colleagues.

 Instead of feeling discouraged, you should embrace imperfection and take it as a driving force to learn more.